sumanpokhrel-11/100daysPython/README.md

 > Day 12 Project: Number Guessing Game

+## Health Management System

+Health Management System is my own small project where you can save your food intake and the amount of exercise you've done in txt file format.
+This project provides me a handon experience on file handling

 ## day-70

 I have completed day 70 which is about Version Control using Git and remote repository called Github.